 1. Geratherm Mercury Free Oral Glass Thermometer

-The Geratherm glass thermometer is the best-selling one till now for its non-toxic, safe, and reading accuracy at all temperature measurements.
+The Geratherm glass thermometer is the best oral thermometer till now for its non-toxic, safe, and reading accuracy at all temperature measurements.
 If you are tired of looking for a glass thermometer, don’t look anywhere and buy it.
-I am sure that this mercury-free oral thermometer is going to be your best thermometer purchase.
+I am sure that this mercury free glass thermometer is going to be your best thermometer purchase.

 Moreover, this amazing thermometer is FDA listed, so you can use it for measuring food & beverage temperature of any sort.
 This dual-scale thermometer is hospital tested too for use in patients of all ages, including children and the elderly.
 On a sweet note, you get an offer of a limited lifetime warranty from Geratherm on this thermometer.

 - FDA listed

 Convenience: It is a dual-scale clinical thermometer with Celsius and Fahrenheit that offers ease of reading for everyone.
 For re-setting, you have to use the traditional shake-down glass.
 It comes with a sturdy and protective case for storing when not in use.

 Safety: It is a safe, mercury-free oral thermometer with eutectic alloy instead of mercury.
 For your satisfaction, it is FDA and Hospital tested for the safety level.
 You can disinfect it easily for next use.

 Temperature reading: This uniquely fluted glass thermometer can read temperature with 100% accuracy between 95.5 to 108-degree Fahrenheit.
 The scaling is effortless to read with marks of 10 degrees increment.